KaisTahar/cordDqChecker-MIM/README.md

 ## 1. Local Execution
 We would like to note that the developed tool supports HL7 FHIR as well as file formats such as CSV or Excel.
 To conduct local DQ assessments, please follow the following instructions.
-1. clone reposistory and checkout branch FDPG_study
+1. clone reposistory and checkout branch mie_2023
    - Run the git command: ``` git clone --branch mie_2023 https://github.com/KaisTahar/cordDqChecker ```

 2. Go to the folder `./Local` and edit the file `config.yml` with your local variables